Rediscover Africa’s heartbeat at Halfway There Game Lodge.

 If you’re up to exploring, Dinokeng is the first free-roaming Big Five residential game reserve in Gauteng and promises a spectacular time for game-viewing enthusiasts.

-2-Night Weekend Self-Catering Stay for Two Including Welcome Drink and Self Game Drive – R1999 (valued at R5275)
+2-Night Self-Catering Stay for Two Including a Self Game Drive

 *The offer valid for Self Game Drive only – not valid for a guided Game Drive